Goiswintha: Rebellion

-In the later part of 588 a conspiracy against him was headed by queen dowager Goiswintha together with the Arian bishop Uldila, but they were detected, and the bishop was banished.
-John of Biclaro claims that this "Conspiracy" was the bishop Uldila and Goiswintha taking the Catholic communion, but rejecting it in secret.
-He also states that Goiswintha "came to the end of her life at this time," which leads to the question of whether he meant murder, suicide, or execution.
+In the later part of 588, a conspiracy against Reccared was headed by queen dowager Goiswintha together with the Arian bishop Uldila, but they were detected, and the bishop was banished.
+John of Biclaro claims that this conspiracy was the bishop Uldila and Goiswintha taking the Catholic communion, but rejecting it in secret.
+After this, he writes tunc terminum dedit, which is generally translated as "she came to the end of her life at this time", which has led to the question of whether he meant murder, suicide, or execution.
+However, this could also be read as "she gave up her end at this time", and thus understood as John of Biclaro’s euphemistic way of saying she committed suicide.